liborw/equals.rs/editors/neovim/README.md

 # equals.nvim

-A lightweight local Neovim plugin that runs [`equals.rs`](../..) on the current buffer and highlights inline result markers.
-It is meant to live inside this repository (e.g. for `lazy.nvim`'s `dir` option) rather than as a standalone plugin.
+A lightweight Neovim plugin that runs [`equals.rs`](../..) on the current buffer and highlights inline result markers.
+Load it straight from GitHub via `liborw/equals.rs` and point your plugin manager's runtime path to `editors/neovim`.

 ## Features
 - Saves the current buffer to a temporary file, runs the `equals` CLI, and replaces the buffer with the evaluated output.